Spiceworld (album): Spiceworld25

-On 27 September 2022, the Spice Girls announced the release date for Spiceworld25, the 25th anniversary edition of their 1997 album Spiceworld. and revealed the new 25-track tracklisting.
-The new collection features previously unreleased live versions and remixes, plus previously available B-sides "Walk of Life" and "Outer Space Girls" and a megamix.
-The anniversary had first been teased in July 2022, when they released an image of the Earth with a Spiceworld25 banner across it.
+On 27 September 2022, the Spice Girls announced the release of the 25th-anniversary edition of Spiceworld, titled Spiceworld25.
+The expanded edition features previously unreleased live versions and remixes, in addition to previously available B-sides "Walk of Life" and "Outer Space Girls" and a megamix.
+The anniversary had first been teased in July 2022, when they released an image of the Earth with a "Spiceworld25" banner across it.
 Their 1997 song "Step to Me" was released digitally for the first time on the same day as the album announcement.
-"Step to Me" had originally been released in 1997 as part of a Pepsi promotion, where fans could get the single CD if they collected enough ring pulls.
-Spiceworld25 was released on 4 November 2022.
+"Step to Me" had originally been released in 1997 as part of a Pepsi promotion, where fans could obtain the CD single if they collected enough ring pulls.

+Spiceworld25 was released digitally on 4 November 2022 by UMC, as well as on double LP, double cassette, picture disc and clear vinyl.
 On the same day, an official montage music video for "Never Give Up on the Good Times" was released, and was directed by Kiran Mistry.
+A two-CD and hardback book set was released on 16 December 2022.

-On 11 November 2022, Spiceworld25 charted at number 46 on the UK Albums Chart.
+On 11 November 2022, following the release of Spiceworld25, Spiceworld re-entered the UK Albums Chart at number 46 with 2,257 copies sold.